yousefmohtady1/synQanun-Task/README.md

 # SynQanun Semantic Search

 SynQanun is a semantic search engine designed for legal documents.
-It ingests laws, judgments, and fatwas, processes them into chunks, creates embeddings using `SentenceTransformers`, and stores them in a FAISS vector index for fast similarity search.
+It ingests laws, judgments, and fatwas, processes them into chunks, creates embeddings using `SentenceTransformers`, and stores them in a ChromaDB vector database for fast similarity search.

 ## Features

 - **Document Ingestion**: Supports `.docx` files for Laws, Judgments, and Fatwas.
 - **Smart Chunking**: Uses structure-aware chunking for articles and paragraph-aware chunking for general text.
-- **Semantic Search**: Powered by `sentence-transformers` and `FAISS`.
+- **Semantic Search**: Powered by `sentence-transformers` and `ChromaDB`.
 - **API**: Provides a REST API using `FastAPI` to query the knowledge base.
 - **Auto-Pipeline**: Automatically ingests and indexes data on startup if artifacts are missing.